 3. Capitalise on reward points because we all love the word “free”.

 Using a credit card that gives you award points with each purchase means that the more you charge, the more points you earn, the faster you’ll be able to earn enough for a free trip, and we all love free right?
 So charge your groceries, gas, clothes, movie tickets, coffee.
 You name it – charge it.

 4. Don’t split your credit cards.
 Combine them.

 Have a spouse?
 Get a spousal card so that both of you can accumulate your award points into one single account.
-Plus, it’s better to track your expenses in one combined budget and it will be easier if all your purchases are on one single statement.
+Plus, it’s better to track your expenses in one combined budget, and it will be easier if all your purchases are in one single statement.

 5. Save by not having to pay extra for that extended warranty.